Updated Jan 10, 2023

 Choice also briefly mentions in its contract terms that customers may be charged an additional fee for the disposal of a covered system, appliance, or any of its components.
 The fee’s extent will depend on the defunct item(s) size.

 Interested in a policy through Choice Home Warranty?
-To find out if Choice Home Warranty offers the right level of protection for your property, generate a free quote by filling out this online form or by calling 929-400-6164.
+To find out if Choice Home Warranty offers the right level of protection for your property, call 929-400-6164 or generate a free quote with the form below.

 Beyond your monthly premium payment, Choice Home Warranty doesn’t impose any additional surcharges beyond the initially quoted price.